manifold-systems/manifold/docs/articles/manifold_series_1.md

 is a primary contributor because it supplies the full type definition according to a JSON Schema file or JSON sample file.
 Alternatively, a type manifold can be a `partial` or `supplementary` contributor.
 The Extension type manifold, for instance, is a supplementary contributor because it augments an existing type with methods, interfaces, and other features.
-Thus following the pipleline metaphor both the JSON and Extension type manifolds can contribute to the same type, where the JSON manifold prodcues the main body of the type and the Extension type manifold contributes methods provided by extension classes (I'll cover Extensions in a later article).
+Thus both the JSON and Extension type manifolds can contribute to the same type, where the JSON manifold supplies the main body of the type and the Extension type manifold contributes methods and other features provided by extension classes (I'll cover Extensions in a later article).

 Altogether this strategy eliminates many problems plaguing conventional code generation and metadata access in general.
 In essence the Type Manifold API redefines what it means to be a code generator: